Ronald Sanders (diplomat): Role in Guatemala 2023-2024

 In December 2023, Guatemalan President Alejandro Giammattei Falla requested Ambassador Sanders, as Chair of the OAS Permanent Council, to visit Guatemala in the company of OAS Secretary General Luis Almagro to hold discussions on the leadership transition process in the country.
-The transition process was contentious due to efforts by Guatemala’s Public Ministry to overturn the results of the first and second round of elections held on June 25, 2023 and August 20, 2023, respectively.
-In these elections, the majority voted for Bernardo Arévalo as President and Karin Herrera as Vice President to take office on January 14, 2024.
-The official visit to Guatemala occurred between December 15–16, 2023.
+The transition process was contentious due to efforts by Guatemala’s Public Ministry to overturn the results of the first and second round of elections held on 25 June 2023 and 20 August 2023, respectively.
+In these elections, the majority voted for Bernardo Arévalo as President and Karin Herrera as Vice President to take office on 14 January 2024.
+The official visit to Guatemala occurred between 15–16 December 2023.
 Along with the Secretary General, Sanders held discussions with President Giammattei, senior judges of Guatemala’s Constitutional Court and Vice President-Elect Karin Herrera.
-Sanders delivered his report on December 20, 2023 to the Permanent Council, and announced, among other things, that the Government of Guatemala had agreed to invite a good offices mission of representatives from the Permanent Council to visit Guatemala, under Article 18 of the Inter-American Democratic Charter.
+Sanders delivered his report on 20 December 2023 to the Permanent Council, and announced, among other things, that the Government of Guatemala had agreed to invite a good offices mission of representatives from the Permanent Council to visit Guatemala, under Article 18 of the Inter-American Democratic Charter.

-Subsequently, a group of five ambassadors from the Permanent Council of the OAS, including Sanders, visited Guatemala from January 12 to January 14, 2024 to hold meetings with relevant stakeholders and to attend the inauguration ceremony of President Bernardo Arévalo and Vice President Karin Herrera on January 14, 2024.
+Subsequently, a group of five ambassadors from the Permanent Council of the OAS, including Sanders, visited Guatemala from 12 January to 14 January 2024 to hold meetings with relevant stakeholders and to attend the inauguration ceremony of President Bernardo Arévalo and Vice President Karin Herrera on 14 January 2024.
 Sanders participated in meetings with judges of Guatemala’s Constitutional Court, the Human Rights Ombudsman, the president of the Supreme Court of Justice, the Minister of Foreign Affairs, Mario Búcaro, President-elect Bernardo Arévalo, members of the 48 Cantones and other indigenous and ancestral authorities, and members of the Coordinating Committee of Agricultural, Commercial, Industrial, and Financial Associations (CACIF).
 Sanders’ role in helping to guide Guatemala to a peaceful transition of government was praised by key players in Guatemala, including the foreign minister, Mario Búcaro Flores who, on 21 December 2023, expressed “heartfelt appreciation” for Sanders’ “exceptional leadership as Chair of the Permanent Council”, saying “your guidance has been instrumental in addressing critical issues and advancing the wellbeing of our citizens”.